 What is Advent?

-What else can I do this Advent to prepare for Christmas?
+What can I do this Advent to prepare for Christmas?

-- Advent Calendars - print this family advent calendar or go digital this year with an Advent calendar from USCCB or Busted Halo
+- Advent Calendars - go digital this year with an Advent calendar from Busted Halo or Loyola Press (for children)

 - Advent Article recommended by Father Steve titled The journey of Advent: to hasten towards God's love

 - Color and create your own 3D Nativity craft set - for kids and adults alike!